Dnncha/dnncha.github.io/_posts/2014-08-06-jekyll-vs-wordpress.md

 Wordpress has Yoast, what does Jekyll have to offer to help you jostle for position in Google?

 ###Front Matter
-Front Matter lets you easily rewrite your title and meta description at the top of your article.
+Front Matter lets you easily rewrite your title and meta description, right at the top of your article, in plain text.

 {% highlight yaml %}
 ---